 Parsley Bay Reserve

-This large park and harbour beach are best known for its iron bridge that spans its bay.
-There is a large grassy area and plenty of Morton Bay figs to shade the park.
+The iron bridge that spans the bay is the most well-known feature of this large park and harbour beach.
+There is a large grassy area and plenty of Moreton Bay figs to shade the park.
 This is one of the best picnic spots in Sydney’s east for families with safe swimming and plenty of shade.

 Why Picnic at Parsley Bay

-• The netted area provides safe swimming in summer but is removed for the winter
+- The netted area provides safe swimming in summer, but it is removed for the winter.

-• BBQs – but this is a very popular spot so you might have to wait.
+- BBQs are very popular here, so you might have to wait.

 Where: Parsley Rd, Vaucluse NSW